-Each waiver participant is informed of choice of providers for all waiver and non-waiver services.
-During each step of waiver entry (referral, LOC, assessment and service plan development), the CAP IT generates letters at each step to inform the waiver participant about freedom of choice.
-This information informs of the right to choose any provider to render waiver and non-waiver services listed on the plan of care.
+Each waiver participant is supported in selecting their providers through information and education during each step of waiver entry process (referral, LOC, assessment and service plan development).
+The CAP IT system generates letters at each step to inform the waiver participant about freedom of choice.
+This information describes the right to choose any provider to render waiver and non-waiver services listed on the plan of care.
 When the waiver participant meets the criteria for waiver participation and is at the point to be assessed, a freedom of choice form is signed by the waiver participant to identify available providers of choice including choice of a case management entity.

-Each waiver participant is provided notices about informed choice of providers through a Participant disclosure letter, Waiver Introductory letter, Welcome Letter and an Waiver Anniversary Letter.
+Each waiver participant is provided notices about informed choice of providers through a Participant disclosure letter, Waiver Introductory letter, Welcome Letter and a Waiver Anniversary Letter.
 Each letter clearly identifies what informed choice of providers is and how to make a complaint if choice is restricted or when there appears to be a conflict of interest.
+The waiver participant is supported through this process by making available to him or her listings of available qualified providers and information about the providers.
+A resource /customer service line is available for the waiver participant to call and seek guidance.
+The case manager also supports the waiver participant to select a provider of his or her choice by linking the waiver participant to a qualified provider to engage in an interview or request additional information.